Websites Press Releases Marketing Letters Brochures Newsletters

 Speak in a friendly manner.
 Yes, your high school English teacher would object, but it’s okay to be casual and conversational in your web copy.
 You’re trying to connect with your reader.
 It’s the difference between writing a term paper and a letter to a good friend.
 And let’s face it, which one is more interesting to read?

 Give your web page a clear focus and make sure to include keywords that support that focus.
-For example, if your page is about planting tomatoes, then talk about planting tomatoes.
+For example, if your page is about planting tomatoes, then write about planting tomatoes.
 Steer clear of pumpkin and cucumber planting.
 And don’t talk about recipes that use tomatoes or artful ways to cut tomatoes.
 Save all that “good stuff” for another page.

 Most importantly, give useful information.
 Don’t fill your page with fluff.
 Get to the point.
 Give the facts.
 Your reader has questions he wants answered.
 Become his go-to source for that information.

-Finally, end each of your website pages with a call-to-action.
+End each of your website pages with a call-to-action.
 Don’t keep your website visitor hanging, leaving him to decide whether to plunge deeper into your site or hit that “back” key.

 Instead, tell the reader exactly what he should do next: click on the link, buy this, read more, subscribe here.
 After all, getting your visitor to take action is what website marketing is all about!